 Now save the document, close it, and reopen it, and Word will prompt you (and anyone else) to enter a password to access it.

-Go to the File menu, select Info, and choose Protect Document, followed by Encrypt with Password to remove the password.
 You will see a pop-up window where you can delete the obscured password, then click OK.
-If you save and close the document, you will not be prompted for a password the next time you open it.
+If you save and close the document, you won’t see a prompt for a password the next time you open it.

 Restrict Format Editing